First Mother's Day without mom: how to get through it

 If you need something specific, it's okay to ask.
 "I'd love company on Sunday afternoon" is a sentence you're allowed to say.
 So is "Please don't text me about Mother's Day, I'll reach out when I'm ready."
 People respond better to direct requests than to hints, especially around grief, where everyone is terrified of saying the wrong thing.

-And if you're reading this because someone you care about lost their mom, here's what helps most: acknowledge it simply.
+And if you're reading this because someone you care about lost their mom: acknowledge it simply.
 "Hey, I know Sunday might be rough.
 I'm here."
 That's enough.
 You don't need a speech.
 You don't need to fix it.
 You just need to let them know they aren't invisible.
-If you want more guidance, what to say when someone dies applies here too.
+For more guidance, what to say when someone dies applies here too.

 The years after the first one

 I want to be honest: Mother's Day doesn't stop being a thing after year one.
-The intensity shifts, but the day retains a certain weight.
+The intensity shifts, but the day keeps a certain weight.
 Year two, you might find yourself surprised that it still stings.
 Year five, you might have built new rituals that make it feel less raw.
-Year ten, you might feel a quiet ache that's more like missing a limb than an open wound.
+Year ten, you might feel a quiet ache that's more like missing something you can't name than an open wound.

-A study published in the journal Omega: Journal of Death and Dying found that holiday grief reactions don't follow a linear decline.
-Some years feel worse than others regardless of how much time has passed, often triggered by life changes.
-Getting married, having a baby, moving to a new city.
+A study in the journal Omega: Journal of Death and Dying found that holiday grief reactions don't follow a linear decline.
+Some years feel worse than others regardless of how much time has passed, often triggered by life changes: getting married, having a baby, moving to a new city.
 The milestones where you want her there.

 What I've heard from people further down the road: it helps to let the day be what it is each year without measuring it against last year.
 Some Mother's Days will be gentle.
 Some will wreck you.
 Both are part of having loved someone who isn't here anymore.